mgkoenig/lyft/README.md

 ![lyft_model](/model.png)

-See a fully assembled version of LYFT in action on [tindie](https://www.tindie.com/products/mgkoenig/lyft/).
+See a fully assembled version of LYFT in action on [tindie](https://www.tindie.com/products/mgkoenig/lyft/) or read a featured article on [ikeahackers](https://ikeahackers.net/2024/03/ikea-adjustable-desk.html).

 ## Features
 #### Saving Desk Positions